JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes_customize.md

 A UI Theme is customized by adding information to the UI Theme description file that overrides the base (_Light_ or _Darcula_) UI Theme.

+For plugin developers, [Exposing Theme Metadata](themes_metadata.md) discusses the format of customization keys and information how to provide it to Theme authors.

 > [Color Highlighter Plugin](https://plugins.jetbrains.com/plugin/13309-color-highlighter) adds additional color preview inside the editor.
 >
 {type="tip"}